MayaPosch/NymphMQTT/README.md

 * Basic client connect/subscribe/publish/receive support works.
 * Basic MQTT 5 properties support is being integrated.
+* LibPOCO as only dependency at this point.

 ### Ada ###

 The Ada port at this point is being planned.
 Development will likely commence after the C++ port has stabilised sufficiently.

+## Tests ##

+A number of unit/integration tests can be found in each port's folder, compilable using the provided Makefile.